 This is Rob Morgan's assessment of road safety's current fad, the 'Safe System' (the basis of 'Towards Zero' and other road safety strategies)

-If you want to get a copy of Rob Morgan's book, go to the bottom of the Home Page for ordering details.
+If you want to get a copy of Rob Morgan's book, click on the red box on the Home Page for ordering details.
 It costs around $25.

-If you want a copy of the 2018 AITPM conference paper that summarises the issues, click here.
+If you want a copy of the 2018 AITPM conference paper that summarises the issues, click the red title above.
 It's free.

-It's an update of the black-and-white version in both the book and the 2018 conference paper.
+It's an update of the black-and-white version in both the 2018 book and the 2018 conference paper.
+Also check out the 'Traffic Engineering' web page (click here).

-Now that an Austroads guide (new Guide to Road Safety, Part 6, 2019) requires the integration of Safe System principles into road safety audits, what does this mean?
+Now that an Austroads guide (the new Guide to Road Safety, Part 6, 2019) requires the integration of Safe System principles into road safety auditing, what does this mean?

-This pdf of a 2019 Powerpoint presentation by Rob Morgan shows that, were this 'integration' actually to happen, it would result in worse levels of safety.
+This 2020 pdf of a Powerpoint presentation by Rob Morgan shows that, were this 'integration' actually to happen, it would result in worse levels of safety.
 The Safe System's focus on only fatal and serious injury crashes is likely to result in fewer fatal and serious injury crash problems being addressed, than if all possible crashes are considered.
-And road safety auditing is already looking at all potential crashes and crash types ( - or should be, if carried out by sufficiently experienced road safety engineers).
+And road safety auditing is already looking at all potential crashes and crash types ( - or it should be, if carried out by sufficiently experienced road safety engineers, like Rob).

 This is a pdf of a 2017 Powerpoint presentation by Rob Morgan to an AITPM Victorian Branch meeting.
 It is titled 'Myth-Placed Traffic Engineering' and goes through a wide range of topics where knowledge and understanding that's been gained over several decades is ignored or has simply been forgotten.